 Downloadable PDF pattern prints actual size 12-inch diameter, ( 305 mm x 305 mm ) across four pages.
 Instructions provided for enlarging the pattern to your required size when printing.
 You will need Adobe Acrobat Reader to print this pattern.

 A universal flower poppies symbolise peace, death and even sleep.
 In oriental cultures, they represent passionate love between couples.
 The Ancient Greeks in particular related the flower to Morpheus the god of sleep.
 This was most likely the source of the word Morphine which comes from Opium.
 Yet the inspiration for this Red Poppies Pattern comes from the Remembrance Poppies.
 Quite strange when you think about it as they are only paper flowers.
 Poppies of course come in a range of colors, blue, pink, white and orange spring to mind, a universal flower for sure.
 It is the state flower of California and also the birthday flower for August.

-This panel is made using Youghiogheny stipple glass, I tried to keep the design fairly simple and let the glass do the work.
-I have poppies growing wild in my garden and am always struck by the way the red really compliments the green surrounds.
-For those of you who are interested in reproducing this panel it is now available as a PDF downloadable pattern in the Pattern Store http://www.kennedyoriginalstainedglass.com/?sd_product=poppies-stained-glass-pattern
+Made using Youghiogheny stipple glass, I have tried to keep the design simple and let the glass do the work.
+I have poppies growing wild in my garden and I am always struck by the way the red compliments the green surrounds.
+They also grow in clumps so I have crammed fourteen blooms into this panel.
+This post wouldn’t be complete without a link to Canadian poet and physician John McCrae’s beautiful poem ” In Flanders fields “